 b.
 The level of expertise

-If you are dealing with an audience with a specific expertise, show detail whenever needed (or in doubt).
-Also provide zooming capabilities, both in terms of drill-down exploration as well as navigating across a timeline. (check the chart below).
+If you are dealing with an audience with specific expertise, show detail whenever needed (or in doubt).
+It also provides zooming capabilities, both in terms of drill-down exploration as well as navigating across a timeline. (check the chart below).

 Make no mistake, accurate data are important for all audiences, remember to tailor your visualization to the task and audience in question, or you will risk confusing instead of illuminating some audiences.

 Skeptics will examine the evidence closely, so choose your data carefully and be ready to provide reliable sources to back them up.
 While you will provide the same data to an audience of believers, you may choose a visualization that highlights differences or specific trends that drive action, rather than working to inform and influence.
 In any case, providing the source of the data is a good idea.

 Did you know that 10% of the population is color-blind?
 What if your customer struggles to read small characters?
 What if your target audience is partially or completely blind?

 To give you an idea about the color blindness challenge, here is a chart with colors highlighting how different people could potentially perceive it:

 There are several tools and techniques you may employ to spread your message to the visually impaired.
 First, determine the exact impairment, and follow by choosing the appropriate tool to augment your presentation to their needs.
 We will review a few tools in the next section.

 I previously mentioned providing the data source to your audience, but this is only one element of data ethics.
 You can easily mislead your audience intentionally or not if you use data that is incomplete, outdated, unreliable (e.g. unknown sources), etc. It is the responsibility of each of us to check the information produced or used as the consequences could be irreversible, especially for a sensitive field such as health care, security, news, etc.